Dynamic Matching and Allocation of Tasks: Dynamic matching mechanism design

 Note that the above utility is quasi-linear (linear in the payments).
-Similarly, the utility of client $x$ (linear in the revenue and the payments made) who is matched to worker $i$ in time slot $t$ is given as follows.
+Similarly, the utility of client $x$ (linear in the revenue and the payments made) who is matched to worker $i$ in time slot $t$ is given as follows. $ v_{x}(\boldsymbol{h}_{0}^{t}, \boldsymbol{h}_{i}^{t}, \boldsymbol{\pi}_{i}|\boldsymbol{m}) = r_{i}( \boldsymbol{h}_{0}^{t}, \boldsymbol{h}_{i}^{t}, \boldsymbol{\pi}_{i}|\boldsymbol{m}) - p(W_{i}( \boldsymbol{h}_{0}^{t}, \boldsymbol{h}_{i}^{t}, \boldsymbol{\pi}_{i}|\boldsymbol{m}), x) $

-See Fig. \ref{overview} for an overview of the interaction between a worker and a client in a stage game.

-\textbf{The repeated endogenous assessment-matching game.} In every time slot, a stage game is played between a worker and a client who are matched \textit{endogenously} based on the observation history of the planner.
-We refer to this repeated game as the ``repeated endogenous assessment-matching game''.
-Formally stated, there are $2N$ players in the game: $N$ workers and $N$ clients, where a worker-client pair are matched based on $\boldsymbol{m}$ and the utilities for the stage game are given as described above.
+\textbf{The repeated endogenous matching game.} In every time slot, a stage game is played between a worker and a client who are matched \textit{endogenously} based on the observation history of the planner based on $\boldsymbol{m}$.
+We refer to this repeated game as the ``repeated endogenous matching game'' and define the long-run utility for each client and each worker next.